Everything you need to know about beach fishing . How, why and when. Beach spinning rods and reels. Part 1 (artificial lures)

 That being said, it can be done.
 We are today blessed by the availability of technologies previously used in aircraft and fast cars; these amazing materials (high and intermediate modulus carbon blanks, nano technology, Kevlar, boron, epoxy resins, etc) are now used in many rods coming from reputable manufacturers worldwide.

-However, when choosing “your weapon of choice”, keep in mind that - the longer the rod and the higher the casting weights would require a substantially more expensive higher modulus carbon blank (coupled with some excellent fittings and components) paired with an equally good reel to allow you to truly enjoy a spinning session in the surf.
+However, when choosing “your weapon of choice”, keep in mind that - the longer the rod and the heavier the casting weights - it would require a substantially more expensive higher modulus carbon blank (coupled with some excellent fittings and components) paired with an equally good reel to allow you to truly enjoy a spinning session in the surf.

 Summarizing what we’ve said before, for artificial lures (whether hard or soft) spinning in the surf, you need to: